Summary

 supervisor is capable of violating confidentiality and integrity

 in limited ways.
-The supervisor cannot learn how or whether
+The supervisor cannot learn how

 a voter voted through normal use of CIVS.
 However, a supervisor